Seagate/propeller/src/README.md

 ## idm_pthread_backend.c
 This is used for running the Seagate lock manager in an emulated state, opting to emulate the IDM instead of contacting the drive.
 ## idm_scsi.c
+This provides the lock manager with SCSI API for direct communication with IDM-enabled drives.
+This queries the drive for things such as lock mode, lock count, IDM version, etc. Asynchronous communication is handled using the standard read/write functions, but synchronous communication requires the SG (SCSI Generic) library.
 ## idm_wrapper.h
+This provides the wrapper API for the SCSI mutex commands found in idm_scsi.c
 ## ilm.h
+This is this header file that is installed into the system's `/include/` directory that provides the prototypes for the client functions defined in lib_client.c
 ## ilm_internal.h
+This defines variables containing the default locations of things such as the run directory, log directory and socket file.
 ## inject_fault.c/inject_fault.h
+TODO
 ## lib_client.c
 This file provides the API for lvmlockd to use the IDM lock manager.
 This allows lvmlockd to connect to the socket, create lockspaces, check locks, etc.
 ## libseagate_ilm.pc